How Long Should Kids Brush Their Teeth?

 Dentist-guided brushing habits

 Most kids don’t brush long enough — but parents can’t always tell.
-Here’s what dentists recommend and how Willo helps make every brush count.
+Here’s what dentists recommend and how Willo helps make brushing time easier to understand.

 One of the most common questions parents ask dentists is also one of the hardest to answer at home: How long should kids actually brush their teeth?

-Most parents know the rule—two minutes, twice a day—but knowing the recommendation doesn’t mean it’s happening.
-In reality, many kids brush for far less time, and it can be hard to tell whether brushing was thorough or rushed.
+Most parents know the recommendation — two minutes, twice a day — but knowing the guideline doesn’t always mean it’s happening.
+In reality, many kids brush for far less time, and it can be difficult to tell whether brushing was thorough or rushed.

 How Long Should Kids Brush?
 The Dentist Recommendation